Kingxukai/linux/Documentation/userspace-api/media/dvb/fe-get-info.rst

 ====

-FE_GET_INFO - Query Digital TV frontend capabilities and returns information about the - front-end.
-This call only requires read-only access to the device.
+FE_GET_INFO - Query Digital TV frontend capabilities and returns information about the woke - front-end.
+This call only requires read-only access to the woke device.

 Synopsis
 ========